Generating Quantum Reservoir State Representations with Random Matrices: Framework

 Reservoir computing relies on the ability to embed information from an input into a system that distributes it across many degrees of freedom.
 This is, however, not difficult to achieve and therefore, not the bottleneck in reservoir computing research.
-Rather, developing a state description to measure this distribution of information from the system is a far more tedious task, particularly in the field of quantum reservoir computing, where the list of known observables can be painfully small.
+Rather, developing a state representation to measure this distribution of information from the system is a far more tedious task, particularly in the field of quantum reservoir computing, where the list of known observables can be painfully small.
 In this work, we set out to discuss whether random matrices can be used for reservoir computing on very small quantum systems.
 Therefore, we do not address these limitations in great detail but instead, provide an outlook at the end of the paper about how they could be overcome or even used in future investigations.

-In our approach, a set of random, non-Gaussian-Unitary-Ensemble (GUE) hermitian matrices is used to make measurements of a quantum system evolving under a driven Hamiltonian.
+In our approach, a set of random hermitian matrices is used to make measurements of a quantum system evolving under a driven Hamiltonian.
 Consider the indexed set of random matrices

 referred to hereafter as the \textit{measurement set}.
-The state description, $s \in \mathcal{R}^{N}$ can then be constructed by acting on a quantum system using the measurement set with
+The state representation, $s \in \mathcal{R}^{N}$ can then be constructed by acting on a quantum system using the measurement set with

 where $\rho$ is the density matrix of the system.
 In a real quantum reservoir, the density matrix $\rho$ is a product over subsystems

 where $\rho_{m}$ is the density matrix of the $m^{\text{th}}$ subsystem.
 Measurements like those in Equation~\ref{eqn:measure} would destroy the system state under study, thereby damaging the reservoir.
 Furthermore, larger measurements of the reservoir can be more expensive, particularly on a computer.
 Therefore, it may be favourable to reduce this complexity and measure local states.
 In practice, this is represented by substituting the trace operation for the partial trace